The Law Offices of Skip Simpson

 Whom should families and communities trust?

-Families and communities believes their suicidal loved ones/citizens are safe once they are seen at a hospital emergency room, psychiatric facility, mental health center, counseling agency, or mental health professionals’ private practice.
+Families and communities believe their suicidal loved ones/citizens are safe once they are seen at a hospital emergency room, psychiatric facility, mental health center, counseling agency, or mental health professionals’ private practice.

 The public is misinformed!